sleepio/why-did-you-update/README.md

 [![Travis][build-badge]][build]
 [![npm version](https://badge.fury.io/js/why-did-you-update.svg)](https://badge.fury.io/js/why-did-you-update)

-Why did you update is a function that monkey patches React and notifies you in the console when **potentially** unnecessary re-renders occur.
+Why did you update is a function that monkey patches React or provides a HOC that notifies you in the console when **potentially** a unnecessary re-render occurs.

 ![](http://i.imgur.com/Ui8YUBe.png)